neviim/midi-respons0r/_posts/2015-07-23-alpha_release.markdown

 ---
 layout: post
-title:  "Updated Documentation because of Release 0.60"
+title:  "released alpha version"
-date:   2015-04-01 14:31:00
+date:   2015-07-23 14:31:00
-categories: update
+categories: init
 author: "Palo van Dalo"
-abstract: "Finally I found some time to update the documentation.
-Now you can read about the Pattern Matrix mode"
+abstract: "This is why I couldn't create updates for Stepp0r"
 ---

-Have a look at [the documentation]( {{site.baseurl }}/documentation/ ).
+This page will be here for some while and a bit incomplete until I finished the first version of the plugin.